theshivamlko/flutter_xr/README.md

 ## Roadmap

-- More XR layouts (panels, floating windows, radial menus)
+- Optimize use of `FlutterEngine` or alternative
-- Better navigation and state patterns for multi‑orbit XR apps
+- Better navigation multi‑orbit XR apps
-- Additional platform support (visionOS / iOS / desktop / web) where meaningful
-- More polished sample experiences and documentation

 ---

 ## License